GoogleCloudPlatform/core-solution-services/INSTALL-BASIC.md

 ## Verify installation

-To check if the GENIE backend has successfully been deployed, in a web browser load the microservices API pages:
+To check if the GENIE backend has successfully been deployed, in a web browser load the microservices API pages - make sure to replace `<your-project-id>` in the URLs below.

 ```
 https://<your-project-id>.cloudpssolutions.com/authentication/api/v1/docs